-A team of researchers from UPC BarcelonaTech, Spain, and UTFPR Brazil is developing a low-cost, open-source ventilator to treat COVID-19 patients.
-It is well-known that ventilators for COVID-19 patients are expensive, and this team's goal is to produce affordable-price devices.
-This page describes the development of this device, as long as the team evolves in its intent.
+A team of researchers from UPC BarcelonaTech, Spain, and UTFPR Brazil developed a low-cost, open-source ventilator to treat COVID-19 patients.
+It is well-known that ventilators for COVID-19 patients are expensive, and this team's goal was to produce an affordable-price device.
+This page describes the development of this project.

 The next video shows three operating scenarios: one healthy and the other two with emulated failures.
 The equipment works with a 'failure' detection scheme.
 The scheme deploys the Clegg integrator method combined with a low-pass filter (see results in graphs below).